-Almost every day we are asked thathappening in Thailand, is it dangerous to go there.
-Probably, the Russian media frighten people every day, and even the Foreign Ministry has already recommended refraining from traveling to Bangkok.
-In principle, the truth may not be worth the trip to the capital, but all sites are full of messages that unrest is taking place in Thailand, not focusing on the fact that there are rallies only in Bangkok.
+Almost every day we are asked about what is happening in Thailand, whether it is dangerous to go there.
+Probably, the Russian media scare people every day, and even the Foreign Ministry has already recommended refraining from traveling to Bangkok.
+In principle, it may really not be worth going to the capital, but all sites are full of messages that riots are taking place in Thailand, without focusing on the fact that there are rallies only in Bangkok.
 Yes, and in Bangkok itself, everything is not so scary.
-Since we live now in the epicenter of events, I decided to tell a little about how it looks in reality.
+Since we live now in the epicenter of events, I decided to talk a little about how it really looks.

-Immediately I warn you, I am not strong in politics,therefore, on this subject I will not write anything at all.
-And also no guarantees that tomorrow everything will be exactly the same as today.
-Actually, in any case, you travel at your own peril and risk.
+I warn you right away, I am not strong in politics, so I will not write anything on this topic at all.
+And also there are no guarantees that tomorrow everything will be exactly the same as today.
+Actually, in any case, you make the trip at your own peril and risk..

 The content of the article